Santulator/Santulator/package/PACKAGING.md

 #### Windows: Running the Java Packager

-Assuming that you have installed the JMOD files you downloaded in [JDK 11](#jdk-11) into `C:\javafx-jmods-11`, you can run the following command to create the installable bundle:
+Assuming that you have installed the JMOD files you downloaded in the above section "[OpenJFX 11](#openjfx-11)" into `C:\javafx-jmods-11`, you can run the following command to create the installable bundle:

 ~~~
 gradlew clean -PjavafxJmodsPath=C:\javafx-jmods-11 createBundle